emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 I'll say subjectively, I like to use objects for this.
 Moreover, I like when the syntactic constructions of a language are represented by objects, as in Smalltalk.

+The simplest kind of implementation of the Query Object pattern can be a common data structure, as it's implemented by `MongoDB Query <https://docs.mongodb.com/manual/reference/operator/query/>`__.
+This approach was implemented by me in the library `Store.js <https://github.com/emacsway/store>`__ due to hot deadline.

 .. _why-datamapper-en: